MicrosoftLearning/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

     }
     ```

-Make a note of the **appId**, **password**, and **tenant** values - you will need them later (if you close this terminal, you won't be able to retrieve the password; so it's important to note the values now - you can paste the output into a new text file in Visual Studio Code to ensure you can find the values you need later!)
+Make a note of the **appId**, **password**, and **tenant** values - you will need them later (if you close this terminal, you won't be able to retrieve the password; so it's important to note the values now - you can paste the output into a new text file on your local machine to ensure you can find the values you need later!)

 2. To get the **object ID** of your service principal, run the following Azure CLI command, replacing *&lt;appId&gt;* with the value of your service principal's app ID.
-If running the following command gives no response, you may be using a different version of Azure CLI; replace `objectId` with `id` if that is the case.

     ```
-    az ad sp show --id <appId> --query objectId --out tsv
+    az ad sp show --id <appId>
     ```

+3. Copy the `id` value in the json returned in response.
-3. To assign permission for your new service principal to access secrets in your Key Vault, run the following Azure CLI command, replacing *&lt;keyVaultName&gt;* with the name of your Azure Key Vault resource and *&lt;objectId&gt;* with the value of your service principal's object ID.
+3. To assign permission for your new service principal to access secrets in your Key Vault, run the following Azure CLI command, replacing *&lt;keyVaultName&gt;* with the name of your Azure Key Vault resource and *&lt;objectId&gt;* with the value of your service principal's ID value you've just copied.

     ```
     az keyvault set-policy -n <keyVaultName> --object-id <objectId> --secret-permissions get list